- Go on a 7-day camping trek to the Himalayan giant of Mount Jomolhari

 Day 11: Trek to Thongbu Shong

-This morning your hike starts with a gentle climbing trail to the top of the eastern ridge of the Soi Yaksa Valley.
-From here, enjoy an incredible view of the range of mountains to the north.
-Afterwards, cross Jomolhari (14,800 ft) and descend to your campsite in the wide grassy Thangby Valley.
+Today’s hike starts with a gentle uphill trail to the top of the eastern ridge of the Soi Yaksa Valley.
+From here, take in an incredible view of the amphitheater of mountains to the north.
+Cross Takhungla, then descend to your campsite in a wide, grassy valley.
+Have a leisurely meal with the trekking crew and your companions on the last night of the journey.

 Hiking Distance: 7 miles (11 km) / 5 hours

-Day 12: Trek to Shana and drive to Paro
+Day 12: Hike to Shana & Drive to Paro

 Hiking Distance: 8 miles (13 km) / 5 hours

-Embrace your final full day with a hike to the legendary Taktsang Goenba (Tiger's Nest Monastery).
-A steep 1-3 hour climb will bring you face to face with this spectacular monastery.
+Embrace your final day of the itinerary with a hike to the legendary Taktsang Goenba (Tiger's Nest Monastery).
+A steep climb will bring you face to face with this spectacular monastery.
 For those up to it, you will have the chance to hike beyond Taktsang to visit more remote monasteries such as Zangdopelri and Ugyen Tshemo.
-With this experience you will find yourself away from the ‘crowds’ at Taktsang and able to take in the great valley views in solitude.
-Return to Paro Valley, where you stop at Bhutan’s oldest temple, Khyichu Lhakhang, before returning to Paro for a farewell dinner.
+Return to Paro Valley, stopping at Bhutan’s oldest temple, Khyichu Lhakhang, before returning to Paro for a farewell dinner.